Sequential Decision Analytics for Supply Chain

 The framework prevents a common mistake: using a sophisticated approach where a simple one suffices, or a simple approach where sophistication is required.
 Base-stock rules work well for stable, high-volume items.
 Value-trained agents excel at high-variability, exception-heavy decisions.
 Parameterized optimization provides the policy parameters that guide both.

-By mapping each decision type to its appropriate policy class, Autonomy uses the right tool for each job — not one monolithic model for everything.
+By mapping each decision type to its appropriate policy class, Autonomy uses the right tool for each job, not one monolithic model for everything.
+The Decision Stream then carries all four classes of decision to the user through the same AIIO surface.

 See the framework in practice

-Walk through how these policy approaches map to real planning decisions in Autonomy.
+Walk through how these policy classes map to real planning decisions across six domains.